Ian Bogie: Millwall and Orient

-His time at Millwall was much the same as at was at Preston with Bogie at times frustrating the fans despite his obvious talent, bordering at times on the sublime to being completely ineffective.
-In just over two years at The Den Bogie played 57 games scoring just 1 goal before being sold to Leyton Orient for £75,000 in October 1993.
+His time at Millwall was much the same as at Preston, with Bogie frustrating the fans despite his obvious talent, bordering at times on the sublime to being completely ineffective.
+In just over two years at The Den, Bogie played 57 games, scoring just 1 goal before being sold to Leyton Orient for £75,000 in October 1993.

-His time at Orient was difficult however for although Bogie was by now regularly putting in some excellent performances and he rarely missed a game.
-He was voted by his fellow professionals in the team of the year at the annual PFA awards and was voted Orient player of the year as well as scoring goal of the season.
+Bogie was by now regularly putting in some excellent performances, and he rarely missed a game.
+He was voted by his fellow professionals in the Team of the Year at the annual PFA awards and was voted Orient Player of the Year as well as scoring goal of the season.
 After 78 games and 5 goals, Bogie was sold to Port Vale in March 1995 for £50,000 after Orient encountered financial problems.

 Port Vale

-At Vale Park Bogie now began putting in the sort of consistent match winning displays that had until this time evaded him.
-A favourite with the Vale fans he was a member of the giant-killing Vale team that knocked Everton out of the FA Cup in 1996 and reached the final of the Anglo-Italian Cup at Wembley, eventually losing out to Genoa.
+At Vale Park, Bogie began putting in the sort of consistent match-winning displays that had evaded him until this time.
+A favourite with the Vale fans, he was a member of the giant-killing Vale team that knocked Everton out of the FA Cup in 1996 and reached the final of the Anglo-Italian Cup at Wembley, eventually losing out to Genoa.
 He scored twice against Everton, a late equaliser in the original tie at Goodison Park and then once again in the replay.
 His cult status was elevated further by his penchant for scoring winning goals against local rivals Stoke City.
 In a 1–0 victory at Vale Park in 1996, Bogie silenced the Stoke City following with a winning goal just 12 seconds after the kick-off.
 This would be the quickest goal ever scored by a Port Vale player and was described by Bogie as "one of my best-ever goals."
-He played in the 1996 Anglo-Italian Cup Final, as Vale lost 5–2 to Genoa.
-In five years at Vale Park Bogie played 180 games in all competitions scoring 12 goals, before being handed a free transfer in April 2000 and signing for Kidderminster Harriers in August of that year.
+He played in the 1996 Anglo-Italian Cup final, as Vale lost 5–2 to Genoa.
+In five years at Vale Park, Bogie played 180 games in all competitions scoring 12 goals, before being handed a free transfer in April 2000 and signing a two-year contract with Conference National champions Kidderminster Harriers in August of that year.
 He later described his spell at Vale Park as "the best time of my career."

 Kidderminster and home

-Bogie's time at Aggborough was to be short lived, with him playing just 28 games in seven months before his contract was terminated by mutual consent after he picked up a back injury in March 2001 He chose to return to his native North East and to Northern League side Bedlington Terriers where he took on the role of player-coach.
+Bogie's time at Aggborough was short-lived, with him playing just 28 games in seven months before his contract was terminated by mutual consent after he picked up a back injury in March 2001.
+He chose to return to his native North East and to Northern League side Bedlington Terriers where he took on the role of player-coach.
+Bedlington were crowned champions in 2001–02 and finished as runners-up in 2002–03.
 He stayed with Bedlington until hanging up his boots at the end of the 2003–04 season when he then took over as manager of Northern Football Alliance Premier League club Walker Central.
 Bogie stayed there until the summer of 2006 when he left to take on the role of assistant manager of Northern Premier League side Gateshead.